Relative Error Streaming Quantiles: Introduction

 A second challenge when designing and analyzing merge operations arises from working with our \emph{derandomized} exponential distribution, since this requires each compactor to maintain a ``state'' variable determining the current number of protected items, and these variables need to be ``merged'' appropriately.
 It turns out that the correct way to merge state variables is to take a bitwise $\mathsf{OR}$ of their binary representations.
 With this technique for merging state variables in hand, we extend the charging argument bounding the number of compactions affecting the error in any given estimate so as to handle an arbitrary sequence of merge operations.

 \paragraph{Analysis with extremely small probability of failure.} We close by giving an alternative analysis of our algorithm that achieves a space bound with an exponentially better (double logarithmic) dependence on $1/\delta$, compared to Theorem~\ref{thm:mergeability-full-intro}.
 However, this improved dependence on $1/\delta$ comes at the expense of the exponent of $\log(\eps n)$ increasing from $1.5$ to $2$.
-Formally, we obtain the following theorem, where we also show that it directly implies a deterministic space bound of $O(\eps^{-1}\cdot \log^3(\eps n))$, matching the state-of-the-art result in~\cite{zhangwang}.
+Formally, we prove the following theorem in Section~\ref{s:extremeDelta}, where we also show that it directly implies a deterministic space bound of $O(\eps^{-1}\cdot \log^3(\eps n))$, matching the state-of-the-art result in~\cite{zhangwang}.
 For simplicity, we only prove the theorem in the streaming setting, although we conjecture that an appropriately modified proof of Theorem~\ref{thm:mergeability-full-intro} would yield the same result even when the sketch is built using merge operations.
-The formal proof appears in Appendix~\ref{s:extremeDelta}.